Ocheretovich/node/README.md

 - Before proceeding, please make sure to install the following dependency (**this information is missing in the OP documentations linked below**):
   - [jq](https://jqlang.github.io/jq/)

-- To build `op-node` and `op-geth` from source, follow the OP [documentation](https://docs.optimism.io/builders/node-operators/tutorials/node-from-source).
+- To build `op-node` and `op-geth` from source, follow OP documentation on [Building a Node from Source](https://docs.optimism.io/builders/node-operators/tutorials/node-from-source).
   - Before building the `op-node`, please patch the code with [`lisk-hotfix.patch`](./op-node-lisk-hotfix.patch) for an unhandled `SystemConfig` event emitted on Lisk Sepolia, resulting in errors on the Lisk nodes.
     ```sh
     git apply <path-to-lisk-hotfix.patch>